Free & Open

 Game menu loop

-Load a darker or cinematic starter, reduce or mute drums, use two subtle banks, and export 4 or 8 bars as WAV.
+Load a darker or cinematic starter, reduce or mute drums, shape Pattern A, and export 4 or 8 bars as WAV once PRO is unlocked.

 Retro boss loop

-Start from the chiptune-style material, raise energy in a second bank, and export the full chain when PRO is available.
+Start from the chiptune-style material, raise energy in a second bank once PRO is unlocked, and export the full chain when PRO is available.

 Social-content beat